Her name is one of my all-time top 10 favorite females.

 Because let me tell you something.

-I'm gonna use what I got.
+I'm going to use what I got.

 I don't really need you like that.